CHAPTER X

 'Explanation 3.- For the purposes of this section, the expression "affixing digital signature" shall have the meaning assigned to it in clause (d) of subsection (1) of section 2 of the Information Technology Act, 2000.'.

-1. 10.
-In section 466,-
+- 10. In section 466,-

 (a) for the words "Whoever forges a document", the words "Whoever forges a document or an electronic record" shall be substituted;

-'Explanation. - For the purposes of this section, "register" includes any list, data or record of any entries maintained in the electronic form as defined in clause (r) of sub-section (1) of section 2 of the Information Technology Act, 2000.'.
+(b) the following Explanation shall be inserted at the end, namely:-'Explanation. - For the purposes of this section, "register" includes any list, data or record of any entries maintained in the electronic form as defined in clause (r) of sub-section (1) of section 2 of the Information Technology Act, 2000.'.11.
+In section 468, for the words "document forged", the words "document or electronic record forged" shall be substituted.

 12. In section 469, for the words "intending that the document forged", the words "intending that the document or electronic record forged" shall be substituted.